law911012eqw/battleship/README.md

 ### Issues to fix
 **Minor**:
-* The irremovable event listener breaks the game.
-Causes: There's no clean up functionality after restarting the game through clicking the restart button.
+* None at the moment

 ### TODOS
 4/4/20
-- [X] Implement PvP toggle visibility functionality so players cannot see each other's ships
+- [X] Implement PvP toggle visibility functionality so players cannot see each other's ships.
-- [X] Created randomzie ships functionality as the main feature to place ships
+- [X] Created randomzie ships functionality as the main feature to place ships.
-- [X] Design outcome in a list format during the game
+- [X] Design outcome in a list format during the game.
-- [ ] Create secondary difficulty mainly to polish AI move ruleset
+- [ ] Create secondary difficulty mainly to polish AI move ruleset.
-- [ ] The clean up function for player is not accessible after clicking the restart button.
+- [X] The clean up function for player is not accessible after clicking the restart button.

 ## Available Scripts